ABOUT THE PROJECT

 The Old Church is grade II listed and situated within a Conservation Area and World Heritage Site.

-Before we can reopen the Old Church to the public, some essential repairs were needed to the windows and we are delighted to say that this work was completed in December 2019.
-Early 2020 will see further work bring an electricity supply to the building, adapt the remains of the vestry area to create a roofed dressing room and store, and to reinstate the original front entrance to the church.
+Before we could reopen the Old Church to the public, some essential repairs were needed to the windows and we are delighted to say that this work was completed in December 2019.
+Work has continued during 2020 and 2021 to bring an electricity supply to the building, adapt the remains of the vestry area to create a roofed dressing room and store, and to reinstate the original front entrance to the church.

-Meanwhile we are working with our creative partners The Day-Light Group to bring exciting community events to the Old Church starting in February 2020.
+Meanwhile we are working with creative partners to bring exciting community events to the Old Church.

 Follow us on Facebook for more details as they are announced.